newnormal-arch/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty : deletes or removes the file called betty inside the my_first_directory directory. rmdir /tmp/my_first_directory/ : deletes or removes the empty directory called my_first_directory. cd - : changes the working directory to the previous one. ls -al . .. /boot : lists all files in the directory and the parent of the working directory and the /boot directory, in long format.
+rm /tmp/my_first_directory/betty : deletes or removes the file called betty inside the my_first_directory directory. rmdir /tmp/my_first_directory/ : deletes or removes the empty directory called my_first_directory. cd - : changes the working directory to the previous one. ls -al . .. /boot : lists all files in the directory and the parent of the working directory and the /boot directory, in long format. file /tmp/iamafile : prints the type of file named iamafile